caseyanderson/creative-tech-4-comm-ed/session1.md

 ![bg right](imgs/LKM/Toothbrush-Robot-2019-ZJackson.JPG)

-During our Summer 2019 trip we began piloting the toothbrush robot workshop, where participants mount a simple circuit (a battery and vibration motor) to a toothbrush with glue.
+During our Summer 2019 trip we began piloting the toothbrush robot workshop, where participants mount a simple circuit (a coin-cell battery and vibration motor) to a toothbrush with glue.
 The vibrating motor causes the bristles to move, similar to how an insect walks.

 ---